oracle/graal/docs/reference-manual/native-image/Bundles.md

 Running the bundled application with the `--with-native-image-agent` argument requires a `native-image-agent` library to be available.
 The output of the `native-image-agent` is written to _<bundle-name>.output/launcher/META-INF/native-image/<bundle-name>-agent_.
 If native image agents output should be inserted into the bundle with `,update-bundle`, the launcher then also requires `native-image`.
-The `update-bundle` option makes executes the command `native-image --bundle-apply=<bundle-name>.nib --bundle-create=<bundle-name>.nib -cp <bundle-name>.output/launcher` after executing the bundled application with the `native-image-agent` attached.
+The `update-bundle` option executes the command `native-image --bundle-apply=<bundle-name>.nib --bundle-create=<bundle-name>.nib -cp <bundle-name>.output/launcher` after executing the bundled application with the `native-image-agent` attached.

 The `container` option realizes a similar behavior to [containerized image builds](#building-in-a-container).
 However, the only exception is that in this case the application is executed inside the container instead of `native-image`.
 Every bundle contains a Dockerfile which is used for executing the bundled application in a container.
-However, this Dockerfile can be overwritten by adding `,dockerile=<path-to-dockerfile>` to the `--container` argument.
+However, this Dockerfile can be overwritten by adding `,dockerfile=<path-to-dockerfile>` to the `--container` argument.

 The bundle launcher only consumes options it knows, all other arguments are passed on to the bundled application.
 If the bundle launcher parses ` -- ` without a specified option, the launcher stops parsing arguments.